PROJECT OVERVIEW

 Bank Reconciliation is a platform in FreshBooks where business owners can effortlessly import and manage their bank transactions so they’re able to keep their books organized.

-I’ve designed a new feature: Import Transactions from a File.
+I’ve designed a new feature: Import Transactions From File.

 What is Bank Reconciliation?

-Bank Reconciliation (Bank Rec) allows business owners and accountants to match bank transactions with FreshBooks entries to ensure the balance sheet reflects the actual bank account balance.
+Bank Reconciliation allows business owners and accountants to match bank transactions with FreshBooks entries to ensure the balance sheet reflects the actual bank account balance.

 This is optional but highly recommended for users.
 It can be done at any time or as part of a daily, weekly, or monthly routine.